ICTU/quality-time/docs/src/usage.md

 If you forget to add yourself, your username will be added automatically.
 This means that you can't retract your own report editing rights: add another user and ask them to remove your username or email address.

-To restore the default situation where every logged-in user can edit reports, subjects, metrics, and sources, simply remove all usernames and email addresses.
+To restore the default situation where every logged-in user can edit reports, subjects, metrics, and sources, remove all usernames and email addresses.

 ### Entity edit permission

 Entity edit permission will allow a user to update the status of measured entities.
 A user with this permission can for example mark violations as false positives.

-Unlike for the report edit permission, it is possible to retract yourself from the list of entity editors.
+Unlike for the report edit permission, it's possible to retract yourself from the list of entity editors.

-To restore the default situation where every logged-in user can edit entities, simply remove all usernames and email addresses.
+To restore the default situation where every logged-in user can edit entities, remove all usernames and email addresses.

 ## Configuring quality reports